-- It is not correct to describe non-matrimonial property as those assets which neither party of the marriage has an interest in.
+- It is not correct to describe a non-matrimonial property as those assets which neither party of the marriage has an interest in.
 The term non-matrimonial property connotes “property owned by one spouse before the marriage, and inherited property, whenever acquired.”

-- The phrase non-matrimonial property therefore refers to property owned by one or other of the parties.
+- The phrase non-matrimonial property, therefore, refers to property owned by one or other of the parties.
 The phrase matrimonial property, on the other hand, refers to property owned by one or other or both of the parties.

 - Matrimonial property is subject to the sharing principle, which presumes as a general guide that the equal division of assets will be the just and practicable result.
 This general presumption in favour of equality can, however, be rebutted.

-- While non-matrimonial property is also subject to the sharing principle, in practice a spouse’s non-matrimonial property is generally only transferred to the other in cases where it is necessary to meet the other party’s needs, commonly referred to as the “needs principle.”
+- While the non-matrimonial property is also subject to the sharing principle, in practice a spouse’s non-matrimonial property is generally only transferred to the other in cases where it is necessary to meet the other party’s needs, commonly referred to as the “needs principle.”

-- The proper approach is to apply the sharing principle to the matrimonial property and then ask whether in light of all the circumstances of the case, and the relevant factors outlined in section 26 of the MPPA, the result of so doing is an appropriate overall disposal.
+- The proper approach is to apply the sharing principle to the matrimonial property and then ask whether in light of all the circumstances of the case, and the relevant factors outlined in section 26 of the MPPA, the result of so doing is appropriate overall disposal.
 In particular, it should be asked whether the needs of either party require any additional adjustment in the form of transfer of further property, including non-matrimonial property.

-Based on the Board’s ruling, it would therefore appear that the division of non-matrimonial property should only be a last resort in the event that one party’s needs will not be adequately met without recourse to the non-matrimonial property.
+Based on the Board’s ruling, it would, therefore, appear that the division of non-matrimonial property should only be a last resort in the event that one party’s needs will not be adequately met without recourse to the non-matrimonial property.